rapid-community/RapidOS/README.md

 2. **Installing RapidOS**:
    - We'll show you how to get everything ready before you install RapidOS.
-   - You'll get detailed instructions for downloading and running AME Wizard, the tool used to install RapidOS.
+   - You'll get detailed instructions for downloading and running AME Beta, the tool used to install RapidOS.
    - Finally, we walk you through the installation of RapidOS itself, covering all the necessary steps.

 The guide is designed to be simple and easy to follow, so you won't miss a thing.
 Everything is laid out clearly, so you can get your system up and running with minimal hassle.